Botox® and Dermal Filler Courses For Doctors

 Day to day practice in the world of facial aesthetics provides a level of professional autonomy and flexibility that will seem novel to any doctor with experience in the NHS sector.
 As an aesthetic practitioner, you have the power to define your own working schedule, select clients that you feel are best suited to your practice and expand and develop your practice in any way you so wish.
 The flexibility of working with cosmetic injectables supports a more desirable work-life balance and a better quality of life.
 The lack of this professional freedom is what NHS doctors most commonly complain about.
 Your training will offer real satisfaction through the discovery and enjoyment of this freedom within your aesthetics practice.

 The practice of cosmetic medicine demands a well developed aesthetic eye and an appreciation for the fundamental principles that govern beauty.
 Each client can be treated as blank canvas with a unique potential and a unique beauty to be unveiled or enhanced.
 Doctors with an interest or talent in art will enjoy the creative aspect of aesthetic medicine and will gain true satisfaction from the visible improvements they provide to their clients.

-Many doctors find that training in facial aesthetics advances their abilities in their primary line of work.
+Many doctors find that training in the procedures of Botox® and dermal fillers advances their abilities in their primary line of work.
 This is especially true for specialties such as Plastic surgery, Oral and Maxillofacial surgery, dermatology and general practice.
 Your new skill set also means you are able to offer more treatments to your patients, which within the private sector, will improve patient retention rates.

 8) Business Opportunities